Ottawa's Mad Tea Party Serves Up Its Appetizer and First Course: Pan-Fried Criteria and Wafer-Thin Statistics

 As for the Chief's example of only five out of ninety-some members were suspended attempted to demonstrate the infrequency of suspensions, rendering it a non-issue.
 But without disclosing the criteria that substantiates these suspension decisions and an understanding the severity of those investigations over a much broader period of time, the numbers have little meaning.
 Tantamount to a endorsement by dentists on a particular brand of toothpaste, it lacks profundity and seriousness.
 The only profound sentiment that emerged from the meeting was that nobody wanted to ask the hard questions, leaving the devil to toil in the details.

 One of the first questions should have been are suspensions prior to an investigation meant to limit impact and damage to the organization and the public - or are they meant to be punitive?
-The later seems unethical.
+The latter seems unethical.
 Determining the seriousness of offence, liability and public accountability must be assessed based on risk, previous behaviours, access to sensitive information, and the standard expected of the individual's accountability and responsibility in governance (non-executive ranks have lower accountability and responsibility than that of executive officers, assuming they are promoted on their exemplary demonstration of organizational values).

 While the actual transgression - statute or organizational violation versus a summary, hybrid or indictable crime - is crucial, many will still suggest that if these were viable factors, the senior OPS executives facing criminal allegations of fraud and evidence manipulation would have been, in the least, re-assigned in order to maintain integrity, public confidence and reduce organizational risk and liability.